The Penthouse (album): Promotion

-To promote the album, Medrano release two special customized editions with an exclusive demo on each edition.
+To promote the album, Medrano released two special customized editions with an exclusive demo on each edition, available on his website.

 Singles

 The album lead single "Karma" was released on October 13, 2023.
 A music video directed by Robbie Joseph was released on October 27.

-The second single "Pornstar ☆" was released alongside its music video, on February 9, 2024.
-An uncensored version explicit pornography scenes was released on his X account.
-The album third single "Kiss Kiss Bang Bang" was released on April 12, 2024, alongside its music video.
+The second single "Pornstar ☆" was released alongside its accompanying music video, on February 9, 2024.
+An uncensored version featuring explicit pornography scenes was released on his X account.
+The album's third single "Kiss Kiss Bang Bang" was released on April 12, 2024, alongside its music video.

-The fourth single, named after the English actor and model, "Tom Hardy", was released on June 28, 2024.
-A music video was released on July 3.
+The fourth single "Tom Hardy", named after the English actor and model, was released on June 28, 2024.
+A music video for the single was released on July 3.

-The album fifth single "Hollywood" a cover of the 2003 single by Madonna, was released on December 13, 2024 alongside the album pre-order.
+The album's fifth single, "Hollywood", is a cover of the 2003 single by Madonna, was released on December 13, 2024 alongside the album's pre-order.

-The album sixth single "Casino", a remix of That Kid song, was released on January 24, 2025, just days before the album release.
+The album sixth single "Casino", a remix of the That Kid song, was released on January 24, 2025, just days before the album's release.